Getting Started

 Instance fails to start

 The most common cause of startup failure is an incorrectly formatted DatabaseUrl.
-The CouchDB client library used by Open Live is strict about the URL format.

 Check 1: No double https:// prefix